cuemacro/finmarketpy/INSTALL.md

     * You need to delete matplotlib's font cache file, so it picks up the new font (eg. fontList.py3k.cache in C:\Users\User name\.matplotlib

-Open up the Anaconda Command Prompt (accessible via the Start Menu) to run the various "pip" commands to install the various Python libraries.
+Open up the Anaconda Command Prompt (accessible via the Start Menu) to run the various "conda" and "pip" commands to install the various Python libraries.
 The Cuemacro libraries will install most Python dependencies, but some need to be installed separately.

 * Python libraries (open source)